 How to style wavy hair without the frizz

 While undone, model-off-duty waves are always a style we’re trying to emulate, frizzy locks are most definitely not.
 The battle against unwanted texture starts with your styling products.
-Try periodically using a moisturizing mask like Bed Head by TIGI Resurrection Treatment Mask to keep hair healthy and nourished.
+Try using a moisturizing mask like Shea Moisture 100% Virgin Coconut Oil Hydration Leave-In Treatment to keep hair healthy and nourished.
 The appearance of dryness can lead to frizz, so the healthier your hair, the less surface texture it will have.

 How to make curls more defined for wavy hair

 When it comes to wavy hair, curl definition is often a top priority.
 You can easily create a more ‘done’ finish to your waves by using a curling wand.
 There’s no need to divide the hair into sections as you go; simply pick a few pieces at random to curl.
 These perfectly-formed spirals will add the appearance of volume to the hair and leave you with a more finessed finish.

 For naturally wavy hair, you can also try using the hair plopping technique to create more precise waves.
 This method keeps the hair compressed to the top of the head while it air dries.
 Giving loose curls more of a refined look than simply letting them dry loosely.

 Do you brush wavy hair?

 Depending on your hair type, thickness, and grooming routine, you might need to brush through your curled or natural waves to style them.
 Before you do, it’s important to take into account whether you have fine or thick hair, and what your styling needs are when choosing your hairbrush.